harshtandon/InstanceLocator/Readme.txt

 - Multiple bindings for the same type in the same scope is not supported. ie. no support for IEnumerable<T> GetServices<T>()
 - Target types (excluding root) that are of type array will only have one element in the array.
 This is due to the way Ninject handles arrays.
 A resolution is possible by modifying the Ninject src as follows -
   In Ninject.Planning.Targets.Target<T>.ResolveWithin() comment the logic for arrays - Ninject uses this logic for handling multiple bindings whihch we don't support anyways.
+- SampleData.xml is included for demonstartion of how to use InstanceLocator.EntryPoint if you don't want to use fakes.